OmahaCentralCybersecurity/Passwords/README.md

 ```

 ## Directions:
-- Create a function `generate` that has parameter of length that determines the length.
+- Create a function `generate` that has parameter of length that determines the length of the password.
 - Your function should include all letters and digits (optionally include punctuation)
 - It should randomly pick from available characters.
 - Call `generate` and test your outputs.